b0tdev/PyGame-Flappy-Bird/README.md

 <br>
 </div>

-**Star The Repository Befor Going to!!!**
+**Star The Repository Before
+ Going to!!!**

 # About This Repo/Game

 **Pygame Flappy-Bird Is Game Made from Python.
-You Can Also Make Your Own Game By Visiting [Main.py](https://github.com/b0tdev/PyGame-Flappy-Bird/blob/master/main.py)**
+You Can Also Make Your Own Game By Visiting [Main.py](https://github.com/b0tdev/PyGame-Flappy-Bird/blob/master/main.py)
+This Game Is Superb**

 ### Features